richardbeare/RConsortiumSwig/planning_phase1.md

 Looks for "get" (note - not "_get"), and various forms of "operator".

+# Plans

+## Test coverage

+Need to extend tests to include those functions not currently tested.
+If not possible, then the functions may be redundant.

-# Accessors - closer investigation
+## Accessors - closer investigation

 Now looking in detail at a simple case that causes accessor functions to be created.
 The test "struct_value.i" features a pair of nested